 I would suggest starting your ride from Camp Milton.
 The parking area is next to and faces Halsema Road.
 No fee here to use.
 Next to the front entrance sign you will see a sidewalk going along the fence line.
 Take that to stay off the road and it will take you across a tiny bridge, through a dense canopy, and right to the trail.
 A beautiful super short ride.
 Turn right to go east towards Imeson Road Trailhead (Camp Milton-Jacksonville-Baldwin restrooms will be a short distance on the right), or turn left, cross Halsema Road, and head west about 4 miles to the Baldwin Trailhead.
 From Camp Milton to Imeson Road trailhead it's 7.7 miles.

-The Baldwin Trailhead is very hard to find.
+The Baldwin Trailhead is very hard to find if you're driving.
 You have to be in the town of Baldwin for anybody to know where it is.
 I was fortunate enough on my March 2012 visit to see a school crossing guard on Highway 90 (which goes through the downtown) who knew exactly how to get there.
 Everybody's Restaurant is on the corner of Highway 90 and Center Street North.
 That is where you turn.
 Now follow the road until you see The Jacksonville Baldwin Senior Community Center at 850 Center Street North.
 It will be on your left.
 Go past there to the next street and turn left.
 You will see a red caboose and a long parking lot.
 You've arrived.

 This trail was incredible and far exceded my expectations.
 Even though it is mainly straight, the almost solid and continuous thick wooded canopy makes for a very shaded and scenic ride.
 Riders are also surrounded on both sides by various degrees of thick foliage and scrub, along with many pine, oak, and cypress trees.
 It was just amazing.
 While I heard lots of birds on my ride, I saw very few.
 Squirrels were very plentiful but nothing more.
 Also look for sandy areas where gopher tortoise love to move around.
 I also encountered many locals who were very friendly and willing to stop and answer my inquiries about the trail and area.
 Overall two thumbs up for the Jacksonville-Baldwin Trail.
 Would I ride here again.
 In a heartbeat.
 Don't miss this incredible adventure.